Public Holidays in Pakistan

 Muslim festivals in Pakistan are subject to the moon's appearance, causing slight variations in dates.
 Non-Muslim communities are granted paid holidays for their respective festivals, with provincial governments issuing notifications accordingly.
 This ensures that individuals from diverse religious backgrounds can observe their traditions and beliefs.

-List of Non-Muslim Holidays
+List of Optional Holidays

 Event